KansasCityWomeninTechnology/trivia/worksheet_resources/windows/angular-cli-windows.md

 # Using Angular CLI on Windows

 To use Angular CLI on Windows, it is recommended to `Run as Administrator` (for `Git Bash` or whatever CLI tool you are using).
-Othwerwise, your commands will take a bit and you'll be twiddling your thumbs for a bit.
+Othwerwise, your commands will take a bit and you'll be twiddling your thumbs or tapping your nails.
 This is especially true for the `ng build`, `ng serve` and `ng github-pages:deploy` commands.
 Here are some helpful tips for running your CLI as _admin_.

 *Notes:*

-_Below I use `<` & `>` to surround values that you should replace for your username or something.
+- _Below I use `<` & `>` to surround values that you should replace for your username or something.
 When you replace these values with your own *do not include* the `<` and `>`._

-_From this point on, I'm going to assume the CLI tool you're using is *Git Bash*._
+- _From this point on, I'm going to assume the CLI tool you're using is *Git Bash*._

 ## How to Run as Admin